AreOlsen/Markov-Chains-Text-Generation/README.md

 # MARKOV CHAINS TEXT GENERATION.

-How would you create a small little story for your friends without having to write a giant neural network nor having to do the tedious work of doing it by hand.
+How would you create a tiny little story for your friends without having to write a giant neural network or having to do the tedious work of doing it by hand?
 Well, this is the tool for you!

-Markov Chains are a Monte Carlo algorithms that shows weighted bias in probability concering different nodes in a graph.
+Markov Chains are Monte Carlo algorithms that show weighted bias in probability concerning different nodes in a graph.
-This is a little tool that uses exactly the Markov Chains principles and creates a text generation system based on the weighted probabilities.
+This little tool uses exactly the Markov Chains principles and creates a text generation system based on weighted probabilities.
 Create your own Sherlock Holmes story in 5 minutes!